svenvg93/GitBook/docker/metrics/cadvisor.md

 </details>

-## Directories
+## Create Directories

-Create a **cadvisor** folder, which will hold the needed files.
+Create a `cadvisor` folder to store the configuration files:

 ```shell
 mkdir cadvisor
 cd cadvisor
 ```

-## Docker
+## Docker Compose Setup

-Make the docker compose file containing all information to start the container.
+Create a `docker-compose.yml` file in the cadvisor directory with the following content:

 ```yaml
 services: